North London Cares is no longer operational – this website is for information only

-But loneliness is not just a later life problem.
-On the contrary – while people over 75 are the loneliest age group in the UK, the second loneliest are people between 21 and 35, and some reports even say they're the loneliest.
+But we knew that loneliness is not just a later life problem.
+On the contrary – while people over 75 are the loneliest age group in the UK, the second loneliest are people between 16 and 35, and some reports say they're the loneliest.

-That's why we believe that older and younger neighbours have so much to gain from one another in shared time, laughter, new experiences and friendship.
-And it's why we believe North London Cares is so important – because it works.
+That's why we knew that older and younger neighbours have so much to gain from one another in shared time, laughter, new experiences and friendship.
+And it's why we believed that North London Cares was so important – because it worked.

-Three major evaluations over the past 10 years have demonstrated the impact of our model.
-The first evaluation, published in 2014, showed that of older people participating in our activities regularly:
+Three major evaluations demonstrated the impact of our model.
+The first evaluation, published in 2014, showed that of people participating in our activities regularly:

 Sarah And Marion

-• 73% of older neighbours feel less isolated;
+• 73% of older neighbours felt less isolated;

-• 86% of older neighbours feel more able to appreciate the world;
+• 86% of older neighbours felt more able to appreciate the world;

-• 98% of younger neighbours feel they have a greater connection to their community;
+• 98% of younger neighbours felt they have a greater connection to their community;

 • 97% of younger neighbours felt that they were more able to appreciate older people.